ankurRangi/Realtime-Chat-App/documentation/document.md

 4. Try the server.

-## Part 02: Button Component Setup
+## Part 02: Button Component Created
-1. Create components/ui/Button.tsx file under **src** folder.
+1. Created components/ui/Button.tsx file under **src** folder.

 2. Button.tsx component can be user with variants using a library `npm install class-variance-authority`
-3. Register the new component variant.
+3. Registered the new component variant.

-4. Update **interface** with extends other React component and variant (with **VariantProps** library) if you need to add values to IntelliSense.
+4. Updated **interface** with extends other React component and variant (with **VariantProps** library) if you need to add values to IntelliSense.

 5. For "Conditional Classes", use the function created in `src/lib/util.ts`, use `npm install clsx tailwind-merge1` library.